grafana/grafana/docs/sources/old-alerting/notifications.md

 Once these two properties are set, you can send the alerts to Kafka for further processing or throttling.

-### Google Hangouts Chat
+### Google Chat

-Notifications can be sent by setting up an incoming webhook in Google Hangouts chat.
-For more information about configuring a webhook, refer to [webhooks](https://developers.google.com/hangouts/chat/how-tos/webhooks).
+Notifications can be sent by setting up an incoming webhook in Google Chat.
+For more information about configuring a webhook, refer to [webhooks](https://developers.google.com/chat/how-tos/webhooks).

 ### Prometheus Alertmanager